grzim/repository-search/README.md

 ## Security

-In order not to use API token directly in the frontend code, token is stored in `.env.local` file
+In order not to use API token directly in the frontend code, a token is stored as an env variable.
+It can be provided in `.env.local` file

 ## Available Scripts